VinUni Banner

 1. Financial Regulations

-Students must comply with VinUni’s spending regulations.
-The Colleges will be fully responsible for supporting and ensuring that all expenses by students follow VinUni’s regulations and with proper documentation.
+Students must comply with VinUni’s Financial Management Policy.
+CECS will be responsible for supporting and ensuring that all expenses by students follow VinUni’s regulations and with proper documentation.

 2. Grant Disbursement